What do parts of speech mean in Russian? What parts of speech are there?

 Peculiarities

-The rules state that significant words:
+The rules state that significant words are:

 2. Name objects, signs and actions;